wf-id/h5n1speed/README.md

 <!-- badges: end -->

-This repository hosts the code, data and supporting analysis for “Time is of the essence: effectiveness of dairy farm control strategies for H5N1 are limited by fast spread.”
+This repository hosts the code, data and supporting analysis for “Time is of the essence: effectiveness of dairy farm control for H5N1 is limited by fast spread.”
 The analysis was structured in the form of an R package to facilitate reproducibility.

 ## Installation